 For me, the user interface and the approach used in these Field Battle Stages was confusing at first.
 If you’re accustomed to games like Rock Band, where you hit notes presented on scrolling background as they cross a target close to your edge of the screen, you’ll miss plenty of notes when starting out in MoM.
-Your impulse to try and hit the notes as they get close to your team of characters is wrong: instead, you need to ignore your characters and look for a target circle than shrinks down to each note.
+Your impulse to try and hit the notes as they get close to your team of characters is wrong: instead, you need to ignore your characters and look for a target circle that shrinks down to each note’s circle.
 Matching these circles is the goal – you’ll get Good, Excellent and flashy Rainbow Excellent ratings depending on how accurate your timing is.

 While the idea of multiple buttons performing the same role is odd at first, it adds an unexpected form of flexibility to the game.
 The more you play MoM, the more you develop your own ways of hitting specific patterns.
 For example, I have to hit aerial enemies by pressing B then RB, even though they are in the middle lane; trying to use B then A results in me getting confused and subsequently trying to press A to jump.